amandacassiano/exercises/README.md

 # javaexercises1
-☕ Java Courses Exercises
+☕ Java Basic to Advanced Exercises

-Repository created to organize my basic to advanced Java mathematical exercises
+Repository created to organize some basic mathematical exercises in java